Cyclone won't make landfall in Odisha or AP but move parallel to coast: IMD | Science-Environment

 - India

+The system, which has turned into a deep depression over Southeast Bay of Bengal and the adjoining Andaman Sea, is likely to intensify into a cyclonic storm on Sunday morning.
+It lay centred about 280 km west-northwest of Car Nicobar (Nicobar Islands), 290 km southwest of Port Blair (Andaman Islands), 1140 km southeast of Visakhapatnam (Andhra Pradesh) and 1180 km south-southeast of Puri (Odisha) at 5:30 pm on Saturday, the IMD said.

-It will recurve north-northeastwards and move towards northwest Bay of Bengal after nearing the North Andhra-Odisha coast, India Meteorological Department (IMD) DG Mrutyunjay Mohapatra said. ''The well-marked low pressure area intensified into a depression and is now moving towards the coast in the northwestwards direction.
-It will continue to move in that direction till May 10 evening, and thereafter recurve in the sea north-northeastwards and move parallel to the coast,'' Mohapatra said.
+It will recurve and move towards northwest Bay of Bengal after nearing the North Andhra-Odisha coast, India Meteorological Department (IMD) DG Mrutyunjay Mohapatra said. ''The system is moving towards the coast in the north-westwards direction.
+It will continue to move in that direction till May 10 evening, and thereafter recurve in the sea north-northeastwards and move parallel to the coast,'' Mohapatra said in Bhubaneswar.

+Though relieved to a great extent as the cyclone will not make landfall, the Odisha government said it would not lower the preparation to deal with the possible situation and kept cyclone shelters ready to house as many as 7.5 lakh people, if evacuated for the purpose.

+If the weather system intensifies into a cyclone, it will be called Asani, Sinhalese for 'wrath'.
+This would be the first cyclonic storm of the season as a similar weather event in March had fizzled out before it could acquire the strength of a cyclone.

-He said that sea conditions near the Odisha coast will become rough on May 9 and rougher on May 10.
-The wind speed in the sea will increase to 80-90 kmph on May 10, he said.
+The sea conditions near the Odisha coast will become rough on May 9 and rougher on May 10.
+The wind speed in the sea will increase to 80-90 kmph on May 10.

 Under its impact, Odisha's coastal districts such as Ganjam, Gajapati, Khurda, Jagatsinghpur and Puri will receive light to moderate rainfall after May 10 evening, he added.